rkt/rkt/Documentation/packaging.md

 ### Ownership and permissions of rkt directories

-In general, subdirectories of `/var/lib/rkt`, and `/etc/rkt` should be created with the same ownership and permissions as described in the [directory list](https://github.com/coreos/rkt/blob/master/dist/init/systemd/tmpfiles.d/rkt.conf).
+In general, subdirectories of `/var/lib/rkt`, and `/etc/rkt` should be created with the same ownership and permissions as described in the [directory list][rkt-dirs].

 Any rkt package should create a system group `rkt`, and `rkt-admin`.
 The directory `/var/lib/rkt` should belong to group `rkt` with the `setgid` bit set (`chmod g+s`).
 The directory `/etc/rkt` should belong to group `rkt-admin` with the `setgid` bit set (`chmod g+s`).